sami-badawi/shapelogic-scala/docs/knowledge.md

 # Knowledge Representation and Decisions #

-Central to image understanding is knowledge representation and decisions making.
+Central to object recognition / image understanding is knowledge representation and decisions making.
 ShapeLogic Scala need a framework to do both in.
 Preferably light weight.
 This page describe the requirements and list some solutions.